 Market data affecting today’s mortgage rates

-- The yield on 10-year Treasury notes decreased to 2.9% from 3.02%.
-(Good for mortgage rates.)
+- The yield on 10-year Treasury notes rose to 2.85% from 2.77%.
+(Bad for mortgage rates.)
 But that rise happened yesterday, and they’re falling this morning.
 More than any other market, mortgage rates normally tend to follow these particular Treasury bond yields

-- Oil prices rose to $108.14 from $118.57 a barrel.
-(Bad for mortgage rates*.)
+- Oil prices dropped to $91.86 from $93.31 a barrel.
+(Good for mortgage rates*.)
 Energy prices play a prominent role in creating inflation and also point to future economic activity

-- Gold prices fell to $1,804 from $1,818 an ounce.
+- Gold prices held steady at $1,811 an ounce.
 (Neutral for mortgage rates*.)
 It is generally better for rates when gold rises and worse when gold falls.
 Gold tends to rise when investors worry about the economy.
 And worried investors tend to push rates lower

-- CNN Business Fear & Greed index — rose to 24 from 22 out of 100.
-(Bad for mortgage rates.)
+- CNN Business Fear & Greed index — held steady at 54 out of 100.
+(Neutral for mortgage rates.)
 “Greedy” investors push bond prices down (and interest rates up) as they leave the bond market and move into stocks, while “fearful” investors do the opposite.
 So lower readings are better than higher ones

 *A movement of less than $20 on gold prices or 40 cents on oil ones is a change of 1% or less.
 So we only count meaningful differences as good or bad for mortgage rates.

 Before the pandemic and the Federal Reserve’s interventions in the mortgage market, you could look at the above figures and make a pretty good guess about what would happen to mortgage rates that day.
 But that’s no longer the case.
 We still make daily calls.
 And are usually right.
 But our record for accuracy won’t achieve its former high levels until things settle down.

 So use markets only as a rough guide.
 Because they have to be exceptionally strong or weak to rely on them.
 But, with that caveat, mortgage rates today look likely to fall.
 However, be aware that “intraday swings” (when rates change direction during the day) are a common feature right now.